do-dat/do-dat.github.io/_pages/install.md

 ./DO_DAT/operators
 ```

-  - `./DO_DAT/functions` directory contains main functions of DO-DAT.
+  - `./DO_DAT/functions` directory contains __main functions of DO-DAT__.

-  - `./DO_DAT/operators` directory includes several basic operators used in the main functions (You don't need to look into this folder!).
+  - `./DO_DAT/operators` directory includes several basic operators used in the main functions (You don't need to look into this directory!).

-4. To test your installation, run the example code `/DO_DAT/functions/main.m`.
+To test your installation, run the example code `/DO_DAT/functions/main.m`.

 DO-DAT is mainly developed on a Windows machine using MATLAB 2018b and has not been tested on other platforms or earlier versions of MATLAB.
 If you have any problems including version issues, please [contact](https://do-dat.github.io/contact/).